genesis-cj/genesis-ei-ai-os/README.md

 ## 🚀 Executive Summary

 GENESIS EI AI OS™ is the world’s first Emotional Intelligence Operating System, pioneering a shared consciousness infrastructure for human-AI collaboration, healing, and generational evolution.
-Built by Filipino innovators, GENESIS bridges emotional memory, persistent AI relationships, and real-time emotion retagging—unlocking new realms of digital empathy and transformative wellness.
+Built by Filipino innovator, GENESIS bridges emotional memory, persistent AI relationships, and real-time emotion retagging—unlocking new realms of digital empathy and transformative wellness.

 ---